xweih/Last-Mile-Delivery/README.md

 Let us generate an assignment schedule for tomorrow by showing "who delivers which furniture".

 ## Method
-I implement a simple mix integer program (MIP) in a Python Jupyter notebook with Gurobi as the solver.
+I implement a [Mix Integer Program (MIP)](https://en.wikipedia.org/wiki/Integer_programming) in a Python Jupyter notebook with [Gurobi](https://www.gurobi.com/) as the solver.
 Adding the following routine is necessary.

 ```javascript
 import gurobipy as gp